ARCHER2-HPC/archer2-docs/docs/user-guide/gpu.md

 ### Performance tuning

-The specifications of the GPU hardwar can be found here:
+The specifications of the GPU hardware can be found here:

 https://www.amd.com/en/products/accelerators/instinct/mi200/mi210.html